dominictoms/cv/README.md

 pip3 install pyyaml
 ```

+Due to the way this script was designed, this will probably never run on Windows.

 ## Basic Information

 Basic information such as your name, website, email address and LinkedIn progile can be modified in the `config.yaml` file.
 This information will be used on both the CV and cover letter.
 An example config file would look like: